Happier Than Ever (song): Composition and lyrics

 "Happier Than Ever" is a sentimental power ballad.
-Music journalists classified it as emo, pop-punk, and blue-eyed soul.
-Others wrote that the song incorporates arena rock, alternative rock, and grunge elements.
+Music journalists classified it as emo and pop-punk song.
+Others wrote that the song incorporates arena rock, alternative rock, grunge, and blue-eyed soul elements.
 Billboard writer Glenn Rowley described its musical style as "genre-shifting".

-With a duration of 4 minutes and 58 seconds, "Happier Than Ever" is the longest song in Eilish's discography.
+"Happier Than Ever" runs for 4 minutes and 58 seconds.
 The song opens with sparse acoustic instrumentation, as Eilish sings softly over a classical guitar.
 The bass in its second verse evokes annoyance according to MTV News's Athena Serrano.
 Around its third verse, "Happier Than Ever" transitions into a distorted pop-punk and rock production.
 During the stylistic change, crashing snare drums and electric guitars can be heard in the background.
 In an act of catharsis, Eilish continues the song by yelling some of its lyrics to express her pain, with a multitracking technique applied to her voice.

 Multiple critics noted that Eilish's screams and Finneas's rock-infused production marked a significant departure from both of their previous musical styles.
 Lindsay Zoladz of The New York Times wrote that "Happier Than Ever" showcases Eilish at her loudest yet.
 Eilish described the song: "[It was] probably the most therapeutic song I've ever written or recorded, like ever, ever, ever, 'cause I just screamed my lungs out and could barely talk afterwards, which was very satisfying to me somehow.
 I had wanted to get those screams out for a very long time and it was very nice to."

 According to a comment Eilish made on The World's a Little Blurry, "Happier Than Ever" is about "nothing even specific that they did, you’re just not happy being with them.
 You can't even explain it".
 Like other tracks in the album, the song's themes include growing up and healing as time passes.
 The lyrics to "Happier Than Ever" recount Eilish's experiences with an unhealthy, failed romantic relationship.
 The track is a "kiss-off" directed at her former partner, whom she condemns for committing several misdeeds—gaslighting her, showing up late to meetings with her, and driving home while drunk.
-The song begins with the gently-delivered lines "When I'm away from you / I'm happier than ever", and it culminates with Eilish shouting "just fucking leave me alone".
+The song begins with the gently delivered lines "When I'm away from you / I'm happier than ever", and it culminates with Eilish shouting "just fucking leave me alone".